veer05/AutoPriceCalculator/README.md

 # Auto Price Calculator

-This project is will help you
+This project is will help you.
-1) Estimate the gas price for your car
+1) Estimate the gas price for your car.
-2) Get Cost of ownership of the car
+2) Get Cost of ownership of the car.
 3) Compare Cost of Ownership of different cars.